Deducting Business Travel Costs When You Rent via Airbnb

 First, you need to have an existing business to deduct business travel expenses.
 It doesn't have to be a business you engage in full-time—for example, it can be a sideline business.
 But it must be an activity you engage in regularly to make a profit.

-Trips you make to investigate a potential new business are not deductible unless you actually start the business.
+Trips you make to investigate a potential new business aren't deductible unless you actually start the business.
 In this event, they are deductible as business start-up expenses.
 You can deduct up to $5,000 of such expenses the first year you're in business.
 But you get no deduction if you never start the business.
-Thus, for example, you can't deduct a trip to Paris because you're thinking about starting a French restaurant.
+So, for example, you can't deduct a trip to Paris because you're thinking about starting a French restaurant.

 In the past, if you were an employee, you could deduct part of the cost of work-related travel that was not reimbursed by your employer.
 However, the Tax Cuts and Jobs Act eliminated this deduction for all employees during 2018 through 2025.
 If you're employee, you should get your employer to reimburse you for work-related travel.